dan-elle/createRobo2023/README.md

 ### LED and Microphone:
 Students used multiple LEDS and a microphone, with an Arduino, to create a visual display of sound, similar to an audio spectrum visualizer.
 The louder the sound created was, the more lights turned on.

+### Final Design Project:
+Students built autonomous rovers using DC motors, ultrasonic sensors, and Arduinos.
+These rovers were built to navigate various terrains in an obstacle course.